puterboy/HAOS-kiosk/haoskiosk/README.md

 ### USE VIRTUAL KEYBOARD

-Launch a matchbox-keyboard deamon to spawn a virtual keyboard.
+Launch a florence virtual keyboard (Typically used for stand-alone touch screens).
-(Typically used for stand-alone touch screens).
 (Default: False)